 Being able to assist a customer right when they experience a problem is ideal, but it’s not always possible.
 Fortunately, not every case requires your direct assistance.
 Sometimes, customers can solve their problems themselves, provided they are given proper information.
-Research shows that up to 24% of American consumers prefer to use a self-service website to answer simple inquiries.
+Research shows that 67% of American consumers prefer to use a self-service website to answer simple inquiries.

 Therefore, if your team is small and can’t focus entirely on responding to inquiries, consider creating a FAQ section or a knowledge base.
 Such tools can dispel customers doubts and help them resolve minor problems.
 For you, this means less money spent on staffing and more time to focus on demanding tasks.